Court refutes Turkish doctor's release plea in chemical arms trial

 Head of Turkish Medical Association Sebnem Korur Fincanci faced detention in October for making claims regarding chemical weapons in the media, which is considered close to the outlawed Kurdistan Workers' Party (PKK).

-A court in Turkey failed to grant release to a top doctor, who has been facing years of imprisonment after she demanded an investigation into the alleged use of chemical weapons by the army against Iraq's Kurdish fighters.
+A court in Turkey refused to release a top doctor, who has been facing years of imprisonment after she demanded an investigation into the alleged use of chemical weapons by the army against Iraq's Kurdish fighters.
+Head of Turkish Medical Association Sebnem Korur Fincanci faced detention in October for making claims regarding chemical weapons in the media, which is considered close to the outlawed Kurdistan Workers' Party (PKK).

 The militia had stated that it had lost its 17 fighters in attacks unleashed by the Turkish army using chemical weapons in northern Iraq's mountains and caves.